caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 ## Prepare

-The data that has been used in the following study has been collected over the course of 2019,  and has been made publicly available by Motivate International Inc.
+The data that has been used in the following study has been collected over the course of 2019,  and has been made publicly available by Motivate International Inc. Each dataset contains hundreds of thousands of rows of data, and although there are some missing / incorrect values, the majority of data is present and reliable.

 The data is stored in .csv files, and split into Q1, Q2, Q3, and Q4 of 2019.

-This data will help investigate the difference between casual riders and annual members because it includes data such as:
+This data will help investigate the difference between casual riders and annual members.
+It includes data such as:
-Start Time
+* Start Time
-End Time
+* End Time
-Trip Duration
+* Trip Duration
-Start Station
+* Start Station
-End Station
+* End Station
-User Type
+* User Type
-Gender
+* Gender
-Birthyear
+* Birthyear

  These different pieces of information can be used to paint a picture of a casual rider and of an annual member to clearly highlight the differences between the two.

-Each dataset contains hundreds of thousands of rows of data, and although there are some missing / incorrect values, the majority of data is present and reliable.

 ## Process